i-cant-believe-its-not-better/neurips2021/_pages/01_guidelines.md

 Submissions to the workshop will be handled through our [OpenReview site](https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/ICBINB).

 **Main deadline: **September 17th 23:59 Anywhere on Earth.
-Accept/reject notification will be sent out by September 31st.**
+Accept/reject notification will be sent out by October 15th.**

 <!--**Late-breaking deadline: June 21 23:59 Anywhere on Earth.
 Accept/reject notification will be sent out July 1st.**-->